Statewide Effort to Improve Quality and Affordability of Cancer Care

 The 7th Annual Value in Cancer Care Summit was held virtually on Monday, November 9, 2020.
 The 2020 Summit addressed the most important issues impacting the Cancer Care Community in 2020: COVID-19 and structural inequitites.
 HICOR shared preliminary analyses of the impact of COVID-19 on cancer care and reported on observations of disparities in care between commercial and Medicaid insured populations.

-Presentations from the Summit are available below.
+A presentation from the Summit is below.

-Scott Ramsey, M.D., Ph.D., Veena Shankaran, M.D., M.S., Christopher Chen, M.D.
+Scott Ramsey, MD, PhD, Veena Shankaran, MD, MS, Christopher Chen, MD

 Over 200 stakeholders, including patients, providers, payers, researchers and policy officials attended HICOR's 6th annual Value in Cancer Care Summit on May 13, 2019.
 The day's discussions centered around the theme of integrating the patient’s voice into community cancer care with presentations from community panels and national thought leaders.
-HICOR Director, Scott Ramsey, presented new analyses on disparities in cancer care and survival in Washington State.
+HICOR Director, Scott Ramsey, presented new analyses on disparities in cancer care and survival in Washington state.

 The Hutch News Services article New data on cancer disparities in Washington summarizes key concepts and findings discussed at the summit.